 By Mikael Mulugeta

-A new Iowa Flood Information System (IFIS) service now available will change how Iowans receive important flooding alerts.
+A new Iowa Flood Information System (IFIS) service will change how Iowans receive important flooding alerts.

 For example, users can select a sensor in Cedar Rapids and set 15 feet as the minimum stage height to trigger an alert; and have IFIS text parents or other family members a customized message alerting them of the flood warning.